 From chasing starfish by day to stargazing by night, read about Visit Brisbane producer Daniela Sunde-Brown's two-day Australian Sunset Safaris adventure.

 Witness the migration of Humpback Whales from June to October as they make their way through Moreton Bay with Tangalooma Whale Watching Cruises.

 Feel the sand between your toes and the warm sun on your skin as you set foot onto pristine Moreton Island.

-Picture yourself travelling in a four-wheel drive bus along Fraser Island's beaches and rainforest tracks, swimming in a crystal clear lake with a white sandy bottom.
-Or how about paddling in a completely transparent kayak over sunken Moreton Island ship wrecks, seeing an abundance of fish and colourful coral through the bottom of your kayak?
-Or maybe picture yourself stepping off a beautiful coral cay into turquoise water, snorkelling through mazes of brightly coloured coral, seeing big sea turtles swimming slowly by as you laze in the beautiful warm water of a coral lagoon.
+Picture yourself travelling in a four-wheel drive bus along Fraser Island's beaches and rainforest tracks, swimming in a crystal-clear lake with a white sandy bottom.
+Or how about paddling in a completely transparent kayak over sunken Moreton Island shipwrecks, seeing an abundance of fish and colourful coral through the bottom of your kayak?

 The Gutter Bar is renowned for its fresh oysters and seafood supplied by the local trawlers.

 Escape to the crystal-clear waters and white sandy beaches of Tangalooma Island Resort on Moreton Island, just over an hour from Brisbane by resort passenger ferry.